ottok/rocksdb/debian/README.source.md

 branch (`debian/latest`) so the Debian maintainer will need to push the other branches to the Debian packaging git repository manually with `git push`.
-It is not a problem though, as the upstream import is mechanical for the `upstream/latest` and `pristine-tar` branches.
+It is not a problem though, as the upstream import is mechanical for the `upstream/latest` and `pristine-tar` branches and thus not a topic to be debated in a code review.
 Only the `debian/latest` branch has changes that warrant a review and potentially new revisions.

 ## Uploading a new release